gsamokovarov/trashy/README.md

 gem "trashy"
 ```

-Next introducing a timestamp to the models, so we know when they were "deleted" or trashed as we'll call this operation from now on.
+Next, introduce a timestamp to the models, so we know when they were "deleted" or trashed as we'll call this operation from now on.
 The timestamp is our marker, if you will:

 ```
 bundle exec rails g migration AddDeletedAtToUsers deleted_at:timestamp